How To Sense Danger

-- Call FPU at your local propane office to arrange for a delivery and to inform us that you are out of gas
+- Call FPU to arrange for a delivery and inform us you are out of gas

-- Make sure that you are present at the time of the delivery so an FPU Representative can relight your pilot lights and inspect your appliances before double-checking the needed safety controls and piping system
+- Make sure you are present at the time of the delivery so an FPU Representative can relight your pilot lights and inspect your appliances to ensure safety controls and piping

 Please Note: FPU is required to perform a leak test before refilling an empty tank to ensure the integrity of your propane piping system.
 Do not attempt to turn the gas back on yourself; FPU will do so for you.

 Propane, also called LPG-liquefied petroleum gas, is a liquid fuel stored under pressure.
 Propane is heavier than air and settles, whereas natural gas is lighter than air and rises.
 If a leak occurs, vapors will collect near the ground and move into low-laying areas and underground structures in the absence of movement.
 Severe freezer burn or frostbite can result if propane liquid comes in contact with your skin.